listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.1-basic-memory-with-mem0/problem/readme.md

 ## The `POST` Endpoint

-We're then importing this memory into our API chat endpoint where we have a few helper methods and our normal post API endpoint.
+We're then importing this memory into our [`api/chat.ts`](./api/chat.ts) endpoint where we have a few helper methods and our normal post API endpoint.

 ```ts
 // From problem/api/chat.ts